Documentation Index

 # Basic search (uses session token)

-kagi search --pretty "rust programming language"
+kagi search --format pretty "rust programming language"

 # Search with a lens (replace 2 with your lens index)